lukaszmichalskii/Disease-Spread-Simulation/README.md

 - people's initial behavior (some may pay more attention to virus threat)

-Application gives posibility to set two optional functions like:
+Application gives possibility to set two optional functions like:
 - charts of deaths and infections
 - simple behavior imitating social distancing when the government decided to introduce restrictions